Written by: Epicstu Wyyvernwriter

 Edward would not go to worship that day.
 He was not allowed to until he had conquered Conquest.
 In the cold dark morning, after his prayer, Edward set out on his first trial.
 It would take him half the day to reach the base of Conquest and he was forbidden from everything until he reached the top and made it back.
 As proof, he had to bring back something god had given him.
 An early start was recommended.

 “Edward, wake up” Zesrial was stabbed into the ground a few meters from him.
 Men wearing uniforms labeled B.M.I.
-Corp. were trying, one at a time, to lift her out of the ground.
+Corp. were all trying, one at a time, to lift her out of the ground.
 No one had succeeded yet.
 “A little help here?”

 Edward had only just opened his eyes.
 “It’s awake!
 Grab him!”
 One of the men shouted.
 Three men lifted Edward up and held him up, his back against a tree.